The Nestlé story

-Our founder, Henri Nestlé, was a German pharmacist living in Switzerland who developed the world’s first milk food for infants in 1867 to save the life of a neighbour’s child; a premature infant who could tolerate neither his mother's milk nor any of the conventional substitutes and had been given up for lost by local physicians.
+Our history dates back to 1866, when the first European condensed milk factory was opened in Cham, Switzerland by the Anglo-Swiss Condensed Milk Company.
+A year later in 1867 in Vevey, Switzerland, Nestlé’s founder Henri Nestlé developed the world’s first milk food for infants– a combination of cow’s milk, wheat flour and sugar - to save the life of a neighbour’s child; a premature infant who could tolerate neither his mother's milk nor any of the conventional substitutes and had been given up for lost by local physicians.
+Nutrition has been the cornerstone of our company ever since.